 For more detailed instructions, you can check out our complete guide to cultivating magic mushrooms.

 If you enjoy growing the massive South American strain or you love the balanced experience you get when consuming this strain, you can also check out the below strains for some similar options:

-The Golden Teacher strain is one of the most widely known and most frequently consumed magic mushroom strains.
-It’s best known for providing a balanced psychedelic experience that is suitable for beginners and potent and meaningful enough for experienced psychonauts.
+The Golden Teacher strain is one of the most widely known and frequently consumed magic mushroom strains.
+It’s best known for providing a balanced psychedelic experience suitable for beginners and potent and meaningful enough for experienced psychonauts.
 This strain provides a similar user experience to South American shrooms.

 Amazon shrooms also come from South America, and while the user experience is different than you’d expect from the South American strain, the growing experience is similar.
 The Amazon strain is also an aggressive colonizer, making it resistant to mold and disease, and the fruiting bodies are known to be quite large and impressive.

 The Orissa India strain is another great option if you’re after massive fruiting bodies.
-This strain previously held the record for the largest cubensis strain before a South American sample earned that distinction.
+Before a South American sample earned that distinction, this strain held the record for the largest cubensis strain.
 This strain has a higher potency than the South American strain, so keep that in mind if you plan on consuming this one.

 Xapuri shrooms hail from Brazil, where they were allegedly collected on the side of BR317.
 This strain is known for voluminous fruiting bodies that rival many other species from South America.
 This strain won’t colonize as quickly as the South American strain.
 It’s recommended more for intermediate and experienced cultivators, as it doesn’t have the same resistance to mold.